How Are Our Legal Fees Determined?

 Our fees are typically determined based upon the nature of the representation undertaken.
 In some cases, we are compensated based upon the amount of time spent and our hourly rates.
 If this is the case, our hourly rates are set forth in the retention letter.

 In other cases, our representation may be undertaken on what is known as a “contingency fee” basis.
-A contingency fee basis means that we are only compensated for our time if we are successful in recovering compensation, which may be either through a settlement or at trial.
+A contingency fee basis means that we are only compensated for our time if we are successful in recovering compensation for you, which may be either through a settlement or at trial.

-The contingency fee is usually calculated as a percentage of the fee recovered.
+The contingency fee is usually calculated as the greater of 1) our hourly rates or 2) a percentage of the fee recovered.
 In some cases, this percentage may be higher if a trial is required, as typically significantly more time is required when a case goes to trial than if compensation is obtained through a negotiated settlement.

 There are some matters that we accept which are based upon other fee arrangements.